 There are also multiple built-in practice routines.
 This includes everything from footwork to stroke development and game situations.

-“After leaving Apple four years ago, I bought a ball machine to work on my game and was disappointed in how primitive and heavy the machines were,” said Jonah Harley, founder and CEO of Hydrogen Sports.
+“After leaving Apple four years ago, I bought a ball machine to work on my game and was disappointed in how primitive and heavy the machines were,” said Jonah Harley, founder and CEO of Hydrogen Sports when the product was announced in 2019.

 “Technology has advanced so much since these machines were designed in the 1980s, especially in motors, batteries and our access to smartphones.
 Leveraging state of the art technology, we were able to design a machine from the ground up that dramatically improves the experience and portability of the tennis ball machine.”

-The machine has a few similarities with Slinger, a $519 portable tennis ball launcher that takes the shape of a tennis bag.
-The gizmo raised over $1.6 million on Kickstarter and Indiegogo last year.
-After a number of delays which frustrated its backers, the hope is it will start shipping by the end of this year.
+The machine has a few similarities with Slinger, a portable tennis ball launcher that takes the shape of a tennis bag.
+The gizmo raised over $1.6 million on Kickstarter and Indiegogo a few years ago.
+That one has been on the market for a while now.
+In our review in 2020, we found that Slinger works well, it looks great, you can fit a lot of tennis balls inside and you can customize everything to your level of play.

 Proton and Slinger weight about the same and are similarly sized so are both portable.
 But Slinger can only achieve speeds of up to 45mph and lacks the sophisticated smartphone app controls.
 It is much cheaper, though, and looks better.